mohammadtaherri/flutter_flexible_ui/packages/flutter_adaptive_ui/README.md

   }
 }
 ```
- **Screen** is an object that gives you some informations from screen.
+ **Screen** is an object that gives you some informations from the screen.

 | Param                 | Type                  |   Definition    |
 | ----------------------| --------------------- | ----------------|